 And how to catch a dream

 Follow the steps below to create your own dreamcatcher to capture dreams before they getaway.
-And maybe you’ll capture a dream that you want to a goal for your life!
-If you already have a big dream, you can create a custom dreamcatcher to help make that dream come true.
+And maybe you’ll capture a dream that you want to promote to a life goal!
+And, if you already have a big dream, you can create a custom dreamcatcher to help make that dream come true.
 Making a dream catcher is a great exercise in optimistic thinking, hope and setting life goals.

 A brief history of the dreamcatcher

 The dreamcatcher originated in the Native North American culture.
 In Ojibwe culture, the dreamcatcher is called the “spider web charm.”
 Traditionally, it is used to snare bad dreams and protect children while they slept in their cradle.
 It is made using a willow hoop with a woven net or web and may contain sacred items such as feathers or beads.
 In modern times, the dreamcatcher has come to mean different things: to some, it is a symbol of unity, and to others, it is used to catch good dreams.